Comparing Variable Selection and Model Averaging Methods for Logistic Regression: Introduction

-In logistic regression, prior specification plays an especially important role in settings where separation is present.
-Proper prior distributions can mitigate this problem by regularizing extreme coefficient estimates and ensuring finite, stable inference.
-The use of proper but weakly informative priors is generally recommended to address separation and to improve robustness, interpretability, and computational stability in logistic regression \citep{gelman2008prior, greenland2016penalization, discacciati2021weakly}.
-While priors such as the Cauchy and log-F distributions are not commonly used within BMA frameworks, their role as heavy-tailed regularizers is conceptually similar to that of robust and mixture $g$-priors.
-These priors offer varying degrees of shrinkage and regularization, and in practice, their ability to stabilize inference in the presence of separation may differ substantially.
+In logistic regression, prior specification plays an important role in settings where separation is present.
+Proper prior distributions can mitigate separation by regularizing extreme coefficient estimates and improving numerical stability.
+The use of proper but weakly informative priors is commonly recommended to address separation and improve robustness and interpretability, and heavy-tailed priors such as the Cauchy and the log-$F$ prior have been advocated for single-model inference \citep{gelman2008prior, greenland2016penalization}.
+The Cauchy prior is closely related to the Zellner–Siow and mixture $g$-prior constructions often used in Bayesian model averaging.
+However, recent work shows that Cauchy-like tail behavior may yield ill-behaved posterior moments or extreme estimates under separation, motivating interest in lighter-tailed alternatives \citep{GhoshLiMitra2018, Ghosh2019}.
+Priors with different tail behavior offer varying degrees of shrinkage, and their ability to stabilize inference under separation can differ substantially.

-Several alternative priors have been proposed and implemented in BMA software for logistic regression.
-For example, the \texttt{BAS} package offers the robust prior, which is a mixture of $g$-priors designed for outlier resistance; the intrinsic prior, which truncates the support of $g$ to downweight extreme values; and the Confluent Compound Hypergeometric (CCH) prior, which provides a flexible hierarchical structure on $g$ \citep{forte2018methods}.
-These alternatives provide additional options for stabilizing estimation and model selection in difficult settings, although they have not been studied as extensively in the logistic case \citep{Li02102018}.
+Several extensions of the $g$-prior framework have been implemented in BMA software for logistic regression, including the \texttt{BAS} package.
+The robust prior was introduced to reduce sensitivity to the choice of a fixed $g$ \citep{ Strawderman1971, bayarri2012criteria}.
+Both the robust and intrinsic priors truncate the support of $g$ in a manner that depends on model dimension and sample size.
+As a result, their effective support can differ substantially from that of local empirical Bayes, benchmark, or hyper-$g/n$ priors when the sample size is large relative to the number of predictors \citep{LeySteel2012, li_clyde_2018}.
+The Confluent Compound Hypergeometric (CCH) prior provides a unifying framework that encompasses these priors and their truncated variants as special cases \citep{li_clyde_2018}.
+Their behavior in logistic regression settings has received little systematic study.

 In summary, most prior distributions used in Bayesian model averaging for logistic regression are extensions of priors originally developed for linear models.
 Evaluating their performance under realistic conditions, including in the presence of separation, remains an important task.